MaxwellVolz/maxwellvolz.github.io/_posts/2019-6-16-Dota-Underlords-Part-1.md

 categories: Underlords
 ---

-Dota Underlords is a strategy game with resource management, gambling, and combinations of various items and types of units to defeat seven other opponents.
+Dota Underlords is a strategy game where players purchase units each turn in hopes of combining them into stronger versions to build an army that fights for them to crush seven other opponents.

 ## Game Overview

-Players assemble a team of units to battle against each other in a series of rounds.
-Each round players add to their team while trying to find combinations of similar pieces **and** pieces with matching species and classes.
+Players assemble a team of units to battle against each other over a series of rounds.
+Each round players add to their team while trying to find combinations of similar pieces and pieces with matching species and classes called **Alliances**.

 After assembling chess pieces on their chess board they fight against either a set of neutral creeps for a chance at loot or copies of a random opponents team.